wp-plugins/fcchat/readme.txt

 = 3.3.0.7 =
 Added an option to skip opening the chat room list and proceed directly to the default room.

+= 3.3.0.8 =
+The full page chat may now be embedded in an iframe.

 == Upgrade Notice ==